 The opinion process begins when a judge or candidate submits a written hypothetical request to the Executive Director.
 Legal research submitted by the judge is accepted and encouraged.
 The Chairperson decides whether to form a panel and if he/she does, the Standing Committee's staff contacts attorneys and judges to participate.
-Each panel must have one district judge and one limited jurisdiction judge, and six attorneys (including either the chair or vice-chair).
-Panel members discuss the ethical issue(s) via telephonic conference(s) and vote whether to issue an opinion or not and what the conclusion will be.
+Each panel must have one district judge and one limited jurisdiction judge, and six attorneys (including either the Chair or Vice-Chair).
+Panel members discuss the ethical issue(s) via telephonic or video conference and vote whether to issue an opinion or not and what the conclusion will be.
 The Chair or Vice-Chair drafts the opinion or assigns the task to another attorney member of the panel.
 Each panel member reviews the draft and provides input regarding the written product.
 The final opinion is signed by the panel Chair and then filed with the clerk of the Nevada Supreme Court.
-Final opinions are also posted permanently on the Standing Committee's website.
+Final opinions are also posted permanently on the Standing Committee's website at https://judicial.nv.gov/.